dendenjp/odin-recipes/README.md

 # odin-recipes
-This is a recipe website for demonstrating my very basic skills.
+This is a simple recipe website made using HTML.